wagtail/wagtail/docs/reference/contrib/modeladmin/index.rst

 ``ModelAdmin``
 =====================

-The ``modeladmin`` module allows you to create customisable listing pages for any model in your Wagtail project, and add navigation elements to the Wagtail admin area so that you can access them.
+The ``modeladmin`` module allows you to add any model in your project to the Wagtail admin.
+You can create customisable listing pages for a model, including plain Django models, and add navigation elements so that a model can be accessed directly from the Wagtail admin.
 Simply extend the ``ModelAdmin`` class, override a few attributes to suit your needs, register it with Wagtail using an easy one-line ``modeladmin_register`` method (you can copy and paste from the examples below), and you're good to go.

-You can use it with any Django model (it doesn’t need to extend ``Page`` or be registered as a ``Snippet``), and it won’t interfere with any of the existing admin functionality that Wagtail provides.
+This customisation doesn’t need to extend ``Page`` or be registered as a ``Snippet``, and it won’t interfere with any of the existing admin functionality that Wagtail provides.

 .. _modeladmin_feature_summary: